ClusterHQ/dvol/README.md

 ## Design decisions
  * Volumes don't manifest on the host, if you want to get "at" one, you run a container with it mounted.
 (This eases boot2docker integration).
+ * Alternative: (do not require docker) allow volumes to manifest on the host, just as symlinks: "dvol expose".
- * Therefore, which directory you're in doesn't affect which volume you're handling.
+ * Nevertheless, which directory you're in doesn't affect which volume you're handling.

 Provides CLI from which volumes (usable in volume driver) can be snapshotted, cloned.

-Should be doable entirely in terms of ZFS commands.

 # Sample shell transcript